 I’m Dr Tom Crick, currently a Senior Lecturer in Computing Science and Director of Undergraduate Studies in the Department of Computing & Information Systems at Cardiff Metropolitan University, having previously spent a number of years in the Department of Computer Science at the University of Bath.
-I am a 2014 HEA National Teaching Fellow.
+I’m a 2014 HEA National Teaching Fellow.

-- Trustee and elected member of BCS Council, the strategic advisory body of BCS, The Chartered Institute for IT.
+- Trustee of BCS, The Chartered Institute for IT.
 I am also Chair of BCS in Wales and Chair of the BCS Young Professionals Group.

 - Trustee of the British Science Association.